How to Find Eco-Friendly & Sustainable Furniture in the Modern World

 When disassembled, the furniture can be flat-packed for shipping.
 Unlike the transportation of assembled furniture, flat-packed furniture allows carriers to fill their trucks to capacity and prevent additional delivery trips and fuel stops.

 Freight carriers, shippers, and their affiliates are also moving to more eco-friendly shipping methods.
 SmartWay Transport Partnership is a collaboration between the Environmental Protection Agency (EPA) and the transport industry to reduce emissions and boost energy efficiency.

-Tactics, such as aerodynamic panels, speed limitations, and new exhaust systems have helped shippers reduce their emission rate.
+Tactics such as aerodynamic panels, speed limitations and new exhaust systems have helped shippers reduce their emission rate.
 New technology has also helped by finding more efficient delivery routes.

-More than 3,500 companies are a part of the SmartWay Transport Partnership.
+Nearly 4,000 companies are a part of the SmartWay Transport Partnership.
 Don’t hesitate to ask an eco-friendly furniture store if they’re involved.
 It could encourage them to partner and ship with companies that are a part of the effort.